jrod122595/VSCSelenium/ReadMe.txt

 These tests will also add more logic to them so that there is some variability to the tests.

 How to run the tests:
-Open files on visual studio then input "node file_name.js" in the terminal and click enter and the chrome window should pop up within a few seconds.
+Open files on visual studio then input "node referredTest.js" or "node premiumTest.js" in the terminal and click enter and the chrome window should pop up within a few seconds.

-If any errors occur, close the window, rerun the file and let me know the error.
+If any errors occur, close the window, rerun the test case and let me know the error.

 Contact jrodriguez@Global-Aero.com or 2016630202 for any suggestions or concerns.
 Any input would be appreciated!